Drink in moderation. Pace yourself carefully – no more than one drink per hour. Drinking excessively, to get drunk, is very dangerous.

 - You tend to drink quickly.

-Below are some tips that you should follow in order to avoid binge drinking.
+Below are some tips that you should follow step-by-step to avoid binge drinking:

 Getting help with binge drinking

-If you or someone that you love is having problems with binge drinking, it may be a good idea to seek help.
+If you or someone that you love is having problems with binge drinking, it may be a good idea to seek help by calling one of the following organisations:

 A UNIT OF ALCOHOL